Reviewed by Aaron Horn, LMFT

 The therapeutic examination is an important in every anxiety diagnosis.
 It will help your counselor to identify or rule out other mental illnesses causing the symptoms.
 For an accurate diagnosis, you should tell your counselor everything during the examination.
 Some of the things you should talk about may include employment, relationships, chronic illnesses, substance use or abuse, medications, hormones, and caffeine consumption.

-There are other conditions that can indicate that you are suffering from anxiety.
+There are other conditions that can indicate that you are experiencing anxiety.
 These include shortness of breath, sweating, racing heart, chills, shaking, hot flashes, twitching, nausea, diarrhea, vomiting, frequent urination, dry mouth, or chest pain.

 What are the different Diagnostic Tests?